 All required application materials are due by January 15, 2024.
 Applicants will receive an admissions decision in writing by March 15, 2024.

 Applicants must have a diploma from a four-year professional school or a BFA, BA or BS degree from a regionally accredited college or university.
-Design applicants do not necessarily need to have a bachelor degree in graphic design/communications art to be eligible.
+Design applicants do not necessarily need to have a bachelor’s degree in graphic design/communications art to be eligible.

-Applicant’s portfolio must demonstrate a proficiency in typography.
+The applicant’s portfolio must demonstrate proficiency in typography.
 This usually translates into either three years of undergraduate design education or one to two years of professional design experience.
 Applicants who do not meet these criteria are advised to take appropriate continuing education classes before applying.

 We are a Macintosh-based studio and do not support any other platforms.
 The program requires all enrolled students to provide their own Apple computer.
 The current operating system and two previous major versions are supported.
 The Adobe CC suite of software is provided to all SVA students during their studies.

 Because of the nature of our program, we do not allow visitors to sit in on a class.
 It’s been found disruptive to faculty or students.